tuxies-wiki-team/tuxies-wiki/docs/notes/linux-guides/README.md

 ---

 :::info
-A list of Linux guides based on different distros, including installation guides, documented errors and fixes, and recommended system setups.
+Here, you'll find guides on how to install different distros and setting them up.
+You'll see desktop environment guides, too!
 :::

 :::note
 We are looking for active maintainers of these guides.
 If you are interested in becoming one of us, refer to [Become a contributor](/tuxies-wiki/article/become-a-contributor/)
 :::

-## Index
+## Distros

 ### [Debian/Ubuntu Linux Guide](./debian-ubuntu.md)

-Planned.

 Debian/Ubuntu Linux Guide currently lacks an official maintainer.